 A: As your website evolves, existing code can become obsolete, non-performant, and unsecure.
 This means that the structure of your website can lose shape and become disordered.

-Upgrading to a major version of SilverStripe is an opportunity for the structure of your website to address technical debt, enhance the experience provided to your customers, and update security measures.
+Upgrading to a major version of Silverstripe CMS is an opportunity for the structure of your website to address technical debt, enhance the experience provided to your customers, and update security measures.

 When you upgrade to a major version it's an opportunity to…

-A: Any development team familiar with SilverStripe development should be able to perform an upgrade.
-Web Services Panel (WSP) vendors are experienced with SilverStripe upgrades and they have capacity to do CWP 2.x upgrades.
-SilverStripe has additional partners(external link) outside of the Web Services Panel who can develop in CWP as well.
+A: Any development team familiar with Silverstripe CMS development should be able to perform an upgrade.
+Web Services Panel (WSP) vendors are experienced with Silverstripe CMS upgrades and they have capacity to do CWP 2.x upgrades.
+Silverstripe has additional partners(external link) outside of the Web Services Panel who can develop in CWP as well.

-A: SilverStripe and DIA will keep improving CWP until the existing agreement comes to a close at 16 September 2020.
-Over 2019 and 2020, SilverStripe will develop the platform aligned to a shared roadmap that is co-developed with DIA and participating agencies.
+A: Silverstripe and DIA will keep improving CWP until the existing agreement comes to a close at 16 September 2021.
+Over 2020 and 2021, Silverstripe will develop the platform aligned to a shared roadmap that is co-developed with DIA and participating agencies.

 A: DIA intiatied a Web Content Management/Digital Experience Platform Project where they worked with agencies and suppliers to co-design the next iteration of CWP.
 Your agency will likely have been involved in a series of workshops to provide input.
-For more information about this, we recommend you contact Kayleigh Shepherd: Kayleigh.Shepherd@dia.govt.nz
+For more information about this, we recommend you contact Dave Jackman: firstname.lastname@example.org

-In the interim, have confidence that your investment in CWP, and service continuity beyond 2020, is assured by SilverStripe’s commitment to maintain an offering that is functionally equivalent.
+In the interim, have confidence that your investment in CWP, and service continuity beyond 2021, is assured by Silverstripe’s commitment to maintain an offering that is functionally equivalent.

 Should DIA seek another way of working with CMS vendors, such as the Marketplace, we would support this and offer our replacement service through this channel.

-SilverStripe are committed to providing continuity of innovation and support for CWP sites beyond DIA and SilverStripe’s agreement ending in September 2020.
+Silverstripe is committed to providing continuity of innovation and support for CWP sites beyond DIA and Silverstripe’s agreement ending in September 2021.
 We will support agencies who continue with our tailored Platform option catering to the needs of the New Zealand Public Sector.
 Rest assured that your investment in CWP is secure well into the future.

 We recommend that you upgrade to CWP 2.x as soon as is practical.
-SilverStripe will be able to transition CWP 2.x clients to a future state with minimal effort, providing continuous support post-September 2020.
+Silverstripe will be able to transition CWP 2.x clients to a future state with minimal effort, providing continuous support post-September 2021.

 We are fully committed to delivering the leading CMS and full-service hosting platforms designed to serve the evolving needs of your agency.
-Until September 2020, this will be accomplished within CWP.
-From October 2020 onwards, we will ensure that we can continue accomplishing this, either through collaboration with DIA, or through the SilverStripe managed platform.
+Until September 2021, this will be accomplished within CWP.
+From October 2021 onwards, we will ensure that we can continue accomplishing this, either through collaboration with DIA, or through the Silverstripe managed platform.